mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --merge

-  Merge the metadata with preious backup and overwrite output directory without clearing (beware of leftower chunks)
+  Merge the metadata with previous backup and overwrite output directory without clearing (beware of leftower chunks)

 .. option:: --stream